Sourcing a mortgage deal can be a struggle for first time buyers. There are a number of reasons for this.

 - Houses are extremely expensive!
 And there is always the possibility that the house you buy will be worth less than you paid for it when you come to sell.
 This is especially true for new-build properties which come at a premium because they have not been lived in.

-- The FCA has also recommended to lenders that they restrict lending on an interest only basis, whereby no capital is payable off the loan.
+- The mortgage Regulator, the Financial Conduct Authority (FCA), has also recommended to lenders that they restrict ‘interest-only’ lending whereby no capital is payable off the loan.
 Whilst this is not necessarily a bad thing, it means that many cannot afford the full capital and interest repayments.

 So what can you do to improve your chances of getting a mortgage?

-- Check to see what the lenders will be told about you by requesting a copy from any of the leading credit referencing agencies – Equifax or Experian – for just £2.
-Click on the ‘Statutory Credit Report’ link on their front pages of their websites.
+- Check to see what the lenders will be told about your credit file.
+Request a copy from any of the leading credit referencing agencies – Equifax or Experian – for free.
+Click on the ‘Statutory Credit Report’ link on the front pages of their websites.